 Kitchen Island Final Result

-A $50 dresser, salvaged pieces parts, and some paint went a long way in adding some much-needed design elements into our Airbnb guest suite.
+A $50 dresser, salvaged pieces parts, and some paint went a long way in adding some much-needed design elements to our Airbnb guest suite.

 Discover more Inspirations by clicking on each category photo